When to Call a Private Utility Locator

 Using a private utility locator is a great way to avoid hitting hidden utilities.
 Private utility locators such as GPRS are able to locate electric, gas, oil, steam, communications, water, sewer, and storm lines.
 GPRS Project Managers are skilled at differentiating between buried materials, taking the guesswork out of your excavation.

 Our Project Managers undergo a rigorous and ongoing education program to ensure they are up to date on the latest ground scanning technology.
-The extensive training and hands-on experience create a high degree of accuracy and confidence in our testing.
+The extensive training and hands-on experience create a high degree of confidence in our testing.

 GPRS has offices located throughout the U.S., making it easy for our Project Managers to quickly mobilize to your site.
 Don’t take the risk of hitting buried utilities- contact your local GPRS office by clicking here.